A survey of interlayer interaction models for graphene and other 2D materials

 \section{Summary and future work}

 The paper surveys inter-layer interaction models for graphene and other 2D materials.
-Models describing vdW adhesion between elastic bodies with smooth surfaces are reviewed, with particular emphasis on the determination of normal and tangential tractions at both continuous and discrete interfaces.
+Models describing vdW adhesion between elastic bodies with smooth surfaces are reviewed, with particular emphasis on the determination of normal and tangential tractions between the layers at both continuous and discrete interfaces.
 The importance of simplifying assumptions and the knowledge of crystal structure is highlighted in the modeling of vdW contacts.
 These models reformulate pairwise interatomic adhesion energies into integral or analytical expressions suitable for continuum or multiscale descriptions.
-The origin of adhesive friction is examined for both interface types, arising from distance dependent adhesion in continuous interfaces and from lateral variations of the interlayer interaction energy in discrete interfaces.
+The origin of adhesive friction is examined for both interface types, arising from distance-dependent adhesion in continuous interfaces and from lateral variations of the interlayer interaction energy in discrete interfaces.
 It is further highlighted that elasticity and system size play key roles in governing interfacial mechanics.
-For discrete interfaces such as bilayer graphene, strain engineering strongly influences tangential tractions, leading to the formation of incommensurate domains and Moiré patterns that give rise to superlubricity.
+For discrete interfaces, strain engineering strongly influences tangential tractions, leading to the formation of incommensurate domains and Moir\'e patterns that give rise to superlubricity.